hiancdtrsnm/pycubacel/README.md

 }
 ```

-By default the files `config.json` or `micubacel_config.json` are search in the current working directory and after in the home, but a full path can be sepecified.
+By default the files `config.json` or `micubacel_config.json` are search in the current working directory and are searh in the home too, but a full path can be sepecified.